 FAQ Section

-Q: How can I verify my compass's accuracy?
-A: Test away from magnetic fields and metal.
+A: Test it away from magnetic fields and metal objects.
 Compare readings with a known bearing or GPS.
-Consistent readings indicate accuracy.
+Consistent results indicate accuracy.

-Q: Can I use my compass worldwide?
-A: Most compasses are usable globally, but near magnetic poles, a global needle compass is recommended.
-Adjustable declination is helpful for different magnetic zones.
+A: Most compasses function globally, but near magnetic poles, a global needle compass is recommended.
+Adjustable declination helps when navigating different magnetic zones.

 Member discussion